Sunday, 21 August 2011

 This version has three interchangeable sole plates including the new one with a centre guide to make it easier to stitch in the ditch.
 The 380 is not sold as a patchwork edition and doesn't come with a patchwork foot or a darning foot but it takes the same feet as the Aurora so I can use the ones I already have.

-There is also a sturdy plastic card with a guide to all the stitches which can be slotted onto the handle for referral while sewing.
 The sewing table slides onto the free arm and clicks into place.
 There is a release button to press when removing it.
 The table has markings for the centre needle position and measurements either side as well as a ruler in inches and centimetres.
 The needleplate also has markings for commonly used measurements in inches and a diagonal guide line.

 The table feels strong, joins smoothly onto the arm of the machine and has a clear window so you can see door to the bobbin case below.
 It is slightly sloping towards the front.
 The bright machine light illuminates the work area brilliantly.
 For a quilter the space available to the right of the needle is an important consideration.
 This model measures 6¼” wide and 4½” high.
 For comparison the Aurora 440 is 7½” wide by 4½” high - so really not a huge difference!
 I often hear quilters say that it's impossible to quilt bed quilts on a normal domestic machine - rubbish!
 I have quilted quite large quilts measuring up to 90" on mine and many other professional quilters use ordinary machines.
 Here's a picture of about 36" of quilt sandwich in the harp of the 380 and there's plenty more space so I don't think I would have a problem with getting to the centre of a 90" quilt.